berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 Gryffindor holds many of the main characters that are stereotyped as daring, brave, and warm felt personalities, the word cloud manages to emphasize some of the describing words and keywords/names in the storyline.

-   **1. Scrabbers and Crookshanks**: Two of the major housepets within the house; Scrabbers is Ron's cat and Crookshanks is Hermonies cat.
+   **1. Scabbers and Crookshanks**: Two of the major housepets within the house; Scabbers is Ron's rat and Crookshanks is Hermonies cat.

    **2. Signup and Sheet**: Refers to the signup sheet for Dumbledore's Army, everyone that wanted to join his side needed to sign the sheet.
 This indicates that a major of Gryffindor characters were loyal to Dumbledore's Army.

    **3. Grawp**: A giant and half-brother of Hagrid, he was frequently picked on by other giants for his short height.
 He correlated with Gryffindor, he has a major role in *The Order of the Phoenix* and takes place in the battle of Hogwarts as a part of Dumbledore's Army.

    **4. Cursebreaker**: Occupational title used by witches and wizards who removed, countered, or broke curses placed on objects or places for a living.
-Indicating that a partGryffindor graduates worked as curse breakers.
+Indicating that a part of Gryffindor graduates worked as curse breakers.

-   **5. Locket**: One of the Horcruxes eight Lord Voldemort split his soules into.
+   **5. Locket**: One of the Horcruxes eight Lord Voldemort split his soule into.
 For him to be killed eternally all eight needed to be destroyed first.

    **6. Shrieking shack**: Abandoned house in Hogsmeade.
 For many years, villagers thought it was haunted because they often heard screams coming from inside, and Albus Dumbledore encouraged the rumor, as he was the one who commissioned it to Remus Lupin so that he would have a place for his monthly transformations into a werewolf.
-Harry Potter and Hermione Granger were led into the shack when Sirius Black, as a dog, dragged Ron off into the underground passage, located underneath the Whomping Willow While inside the shack Harry then found out who had betrayed his parents and Scabbers' true identity was revealed.
+Harry Potter and Hermione Granger were led into the shack when Sirius Black, as a dog, dragged Ron off into the underground passage, located underneath the Whomping Willow.
+While inside the shack Harry then found out who had betrayed his parents and Scabbers' true identity was revealed.
 The Shrieking Shack was later used by Lord Voldemort and several of his Death Eaters in 1998 as a hideout during the Battle of Hogwarts.
 Severus Snape was killed by Nagini in this very building

    **7. Bulletin**: Refers to the Harry Potter video games, if you get to play major Gryffindor characters: Harry, Ron, or Hermione you receive a sidequest on the bulletin board.